-Small lines. great innovations In June 2024, TELLi, the new light rail train, started trials on the Limoges star lines rail network.
-Lighter than traditional TER trains and made from recycled materials, TELLi can carry 80 seated passengers.
-In September 2024, the DRAISY 30-seat model for light rail-designed especially for little-used lines-was unveiled at the Congrès des Régions, instantly attracting interest from local government officials.
-Responsible sourcing ramped up Tendered contracts increasingly include CSR criteria, which now account for 20% of assessments.
-In 2024, this concerned 80% of contracts signed, up 20% from 2023.
+Small lines,

+great innovations

+In June 2024, TELLi, the new

+light rail train, started trials on the

+Lighter than traditional TER trains

+and made from recycled materials,

+passengers.
+In September 2024,

+for light rail-designed especially

+for little-used lines-was unveiled

+instantly attracting interest from

+Limoges star lines rail network.